 Dentures are a classic dental solution for replacing missing teeth.
-Thomas O. Marxen, DDS, MSD, and the team of dental experts at Advanced Care Dentistry in Woodinville, Washington, provide dentures that look as good as they feel and function.
+Thomas O. Marxen, DDS, MSD, Andrew Keith, DDS, and the team of dental experts at Advanced Care Dentistry in Woodinville, Washington, provide dentures that look as good as they feel and function.
 Restore your smile today and schedule a visit with Advanced Care Dentistry by calling the office or booking online.

 Dentures are oral appliances used to replace missing teeth.
 Depending on the type of dentures, you can replace a single missing tooth or an entire dental arch.